StevePeters-US/Eco-BJJ/Theory/BloodChokes/BloodChokes.md

   - **Scissor Choke Technique**: Block behind the neck while using a scissoring motion on the front (e.g., as in a baseball choke).
 This technique applies focused pressure by squeezing from both sides of the throat.

-### Safety Note
-- Recognize submission cues such as tapping or signs of unconsciousness and release pressure immediately.

-### Application Strategy
-- **Time Limit**: Maintain choke application for no more than eight seconds before adjusting or transitioning to another technique.